skyscrapers/docker-images/README.md

 The Concourse pipeline to build all images can be found in the [skyscrapers/ci](https://github.com/skyscrapers/ci) repository.

+## actions-runner

+This is a Docker image based on the official GitHub Actions runner image.
+It is used to run GitHub Actions on a self-hosted runner in a Kubernetes cluster.
+Our layer adds our most used tools onto the official image.

+The image is build with GitHub actions and pushed to the `ghcr.io/skyscrapers/actions-runner` repository.

 ## packer g10k

 This is a Docker image containing the following tools: